-Walker-Warburg Syndrome involves genetic mutations in B3GLNT2, B4GAT1, DAG1, FKRP, FKTN, GMPPB, ISPD, or LARGE.
 WWS is associated with brain and eye abnormalities.
-Signs and symptoms are typically present at birth and include hypotonia, muscle weakness, developmental delay, intellectual disability and sometimes, seizures.
-WWS is also associated with lissencephaly, hydrocephalus, cerebellar malformations, eye abnormalities, and other abnormalities.
-Respiratory and cardiac involvement is also common.
-Many children do not survive beyond the age of three years.
+Signs and symptoms present at birth and may include hypotonia, developmental delay, intellectual disability, and seizures.
+WWS is also associated with lissencephaly, hydrocephalus, cerebellar malformations, and eye abnormalities.
+Respiratory and cardiac involvement are also common.

 Muscle Eye Brain Disease

-delayed speech, motor skills, and moderate to severe intellectual disability.
+FCMD presents at birth or in early infancy and involves feeding difculties, hypotonia, ptosis, joint contractures.
+Affected individuals experience developmental delay in speech, motor function, and may have moderate to severe intellectual disability.
 Seizures, respiratory and cardiac complications are also common.

-This group of congenital muscular dystrophies results from mutations in FKRP, LARGE, POMT1, POMT2, or POMGNT1.
-Symptoms can be present at birth or within the first two years of life.
-Symptoms may include muscle weakness, feeding difficulties, hypotonia, joint contractures and scoliosis.
+Symptoms can be present at birth or within the first two years of life, and may include muscle weakness, feeding difficulties, hypotonia, joint contractures and scoliosis.
 Motor skill delays are observed with walking achieved only in some cases.
-Cognitive Impairment is present, ranging from moderate to severe retardation.
+Cognitive Impairment is present, ranging from moderate to severe intellectual disability.
 Respiratory and cardiac abnormalities may also be present.

-These congenital muscular dystrophies are a result of genetic mutations in FKRP or FKTN.
-Symptoms can present at birth or later.
-Symptoms may include muscle weakness, feeding difficulties, hypotonia, joint contractures and scoliosis.
-Affected individuals may have difficulty walking, difficulty climbing stairs and some will never achieve ambulation.
+Symptoms can present at birth or later in life, and may include hypotonia, feeding difficulties, joint contractures and scoliosis.
+Affected individuals may have delayed motor skills, and may never achieve ambulation.
 Respiratory and cardiac abnormalities may also be present.

-Limb Girdle Muscular Dystrophy associated with glycosylation abnormalities involving genetic mutations in DAG1, FKRP, FKTN, GMPPB, ISPD, POMGnT1, POMGnT1, POMT1, or POMT2.
-These disorders primarily involve weakness in arms and legs.
+LGMD associated with glycosylation abnormalities primarily involve weakness in distal muscles (arms and legs).
 Affected individuals should be monitored for respiratory and cardiac complications.
-Some affected persons will have cognitive impairment.
+Some may experience mild cognitive impairment.